weemo/iOS-SDK/SDK Framework/readme.md

 ## Requirements

-This framework needs an iPhone4S or an
+This framework needs a iPhone4S or better, iPad are supported

 This framework uses two open-source libraries: VP8 and Speex.
 Those two libraries can be found in a binary form in our repositories, section "3rd Party libraries".